andykhv/andykhv.github.io/blog/content/tech/understanding-dns.md

 There are some caveats with UDP though.
 Its non-need of a connection doesn't guarantee a strict order of packets received or delivery of the DNS message at the very least.
 Despite these implications, DNS messages are independent from one another.
 In other words, each DNS message is an encapsulation of the query and response.
 UDP is rather a good choice then.
 The lack of order in UDP doesn't affect the functionality and requirements of DNS.

 Another caveat is the packet size limit of 512MB.[^5] So, does this mean DNS packets are limited to 512MB?
 Even with truncation, there will be scenarios where a DNS packet's size is greather than 512MB.
 If this scenario occurs, DNS servers establish a TCP connection instead.
 The connection is established after a three-way handshake.
 TCP guarantees a reliable connection between client and server, in which packets are transmitted in an ordered stream.
-With this transport protocol, a DNS response can be sent through multiple broken-down packets through an ordered stream to the requesting client.
+With this transport protocol, a DNS response can be sent through multiple packets through an ordered stream to the requesting client.

 ## Digging through DNS